junwang-noaa/graphcast/NCEP/Readme.md

-# NCEP GDAS Data Processing Utility
+# NCEP GDAS Data Processing Utility to Provide GraphCast Inputs

 The NCEP GDAS Data Processing Utility is a Python script designed to download Global Data Assimilation System (GDAS) data from the National Centers for Environmental Prediction (NCEP) S3 bucket, and prepare the data in a format suitable for input into the GraphCast weather prediction system.